Windfisch/factorio-bot/README.md

 will not see anything jumpy.

 Path planning will hang for a long time if no path can be found.

+With factorio0.16, the graphical clients (i.e. Nayru etc) fail to join the game when launched.
+The error message suggests that the system is too slow.
+A click on the reconnect button solves the issue for now.
+Other than that, removing the call to `writeout_pictures` in `control.lua` of the luamod is another solution, because this functions takes a lot of time.

 Building / Requirements
 -----------------------